dirtyhenry/helpscout-skinning/README.md

 - `make run` will run Compass in **watch** mode to observe changed on the file system and recompile accordingly;
 - `make test` will run a web server on port 9000 serving the `Tests` directory;
-- `ngrok http 9000` will create a public URL that can be used in Helpscout console.
+- `ngrok http 9000` will create a public URL that can be used in Helpscout console;
+- `make deploy` will snapshot the CSS file into the `docs` directory, which is used by GitHub Pages.

 ## Getting Help